This information is intended for use by health professionals

 Amnesia may occur with benzodiazepines.
 In case of loss or bereavement psychological adjustment may be inhibited by benzodiazepines.

-Clobazam can cause muscle weakness.Special caution is necessary if clobazam is used in patients with myasthenia gravis, spinal or cerebellar ataxia or sleep apnoea.
+Clobazam can cause muscle weakness.Special caution is necessary if clobazam is used in patients with pre-existing muscle weakness, spinal or cerebellar ataxia or sleep apnoea.
 A dose reduction may be necessary.
 Clobazam is contraindicated in patients with myasthenia gravis.

 Disinhibiting effects may be manifested in various ways.
 Suicide may be precipitated in patients who are depressed and aggressive behaviour towards self and others may be precipitated.
 Extreme caution should therefore be used in prescribing benzodiazepines in patients with personality disorders.